ros-controls/ros2_control_demos/robot_6_dof/README.md

 ROS 2 control provides the `ControllerInterface` and `HardwareInterface` classes for robot agnostic control.
 During initialization, controllers request `state_interfaces` and `command_interfaces` required for operation through the `ControllerInterface`.
 On the other hand, hardware drivers offer `state_interfaces` and `command_interfaces` via the `HardwareInterface`.
 ROS 2 control ensure all requested interfaces are available before starting the controllers.
 The interface pattern allows vendors to write hardware specific drivers that are loaded at runtime.

 The main program is a realtime read, update, write loop.
 During the  read call, hardware drivers that conform to `HardwareInterface` update their offered `state_interfaces` with the newest values received from the hardware.
 During the update call, controllers calculate commands from the updated `state_interfaces` and writes them into its `command_interfaces`.
 Finally, during to write call, the hardware drivers read values from their offer `command_interfaces` and send them to the hardware.
+The `ros_2_control` node runs the main loop a realtime thread.
+The `ros_2_control` node runs a second non-realtime thread to interact with ROS publishers, subscribers, and services.

 ## Writing a URDF
 The URDF file is a standard XML based file used to describe characteristic of a robot.
 It can represent any robot with a tree structure, except those with cycles.
 Each link must have only one parent.
 For ROS 2 control, there are three primary tags: `link`, `joint`, and `ros2_control`.
 The `joint` tag define the robot's kinematic structure, while the `link` tag defines the dynamic properties and 3D geometry.
 The `ros2_control` defines the hardware and controller configuration.